fedyacpp/another-discord-bot/README.md

 node deploy-commands.js
 ```

-everytime, so your slash commands will be registered in Discord
+everytime, so your slash commands will be registered in Discord.

 ## Contributing